Table of Contents

 Chronic obstructive pulmonary disorder (COPD) is a serious condition that kills more than three million people worldwide every year.
 It causes millions of hospitalizations in the United States each year, people must know the risk factors for this condition.

 COPD is a dangerous disease because it develops slowly over time and most people do not know they have it until significant lung damage is already present.
-Early prevention and treatment can help prevent respiratory problems and heart failure.
+Early prevention and treatment with medications like Flovent, Pulmicort, and Symbicort can help prevent respiratory problems and heart failure.
 Read on to learn more about the risk factors and symptoms of COPD.

 Smoking is the leading cause of COPD and also the most preventable.
 According to the American Lung Association, smoking makes up 90 percent of COPD deaths.
 Exposure to tobacco smoke makes you 13 times more likely to die from COPD.
 Every cigarette you smoke increases your risk of developing this disease.
 It is not just cigarettes, but pipes and cigars also increase your risk.